JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 ## Removing Users

-When you unassign / remove a user from the JupiterOne app within your IdP, the user will no longer have access to your JupiterOne account because the authentication happens with your IdP.
-However, the user objects will remain in the Groups.
+When you unassign / remove a user from the JupiterOne app within your IdP, the user will immediately lose access to your JupiterOne account because the authentication happens with your IdP.
+However, the user memberships will remain in the Groups.
 You can manually remove them from the groups within JupiterOne.

 ![remove-user](/assets/configure-sso/j1-remove-user.png)